 Although appendices do not count towards the printed size of the paper, they should be as concise as possible.
-An appendix should not contain info that is not necessary, even though it may be interesting.
+An appendix should not contain info that is not strictly necessary, even though it may be interesting.
 Appendices are meant for supplementary figures, tables, lists and similar material.
 They are not to include text from the manuscript such as sections from the introduction, methods or results.

-Appendices should not be over 10 MB, at the largest.
+Supplementary files should not be over 10 MB, at the largest.
 Please also keep in mind that the larger these files are, the longer they will take for users to download, especially readers without strong internet access.
 File sizes should always be kept small if possible.
 Authors may also supply supplementary data of any file type, but the more obscure the file type, the fewer the number of people who will be able to use them.

 Ecovision manuscripts should be formatted similar to AEHM manuscripts, with a few differences due to the size of the printed book.
 The size of the manuscript should not exceed 20-25 printed pages, including the tables and figures.
 On a standard letter sized page (8.5×11”, or 21.6×27.9 cm) the margins should be as follows: